-Carlos Correa Had Feeling He Was ‘Going To Do Something Big’ In ALCS Game 2
+NESN

 The Houston Astros shortstop tied the ALCS up at one game apiece with the New York Yankees with his thrilling walk-off home run in the 11th, but it was his defense a few innings prior that potentially paved the way for him to be able to hit that homer.

 DJ LeMahieu attempted to score in the sixth inning to try to give the Yankees a one-run lead and potentially head back to New York with a 2-0 series lead.
-But Correa corralled up the baseball that went off Jose Altuve’s glove and threw it right on the money to keep the game tied at 2-2.
+But Correa corralled the baseball that went off Jose Altuve’s glove and threw it right on the money to keep the game tied at 2-2.

 And Altuve revealed after the game Correa said he believed was going to have a big night.